mcgillies/mlb-fantasy-2024/README.md

 # MLB Fantasy 2025 Analysis
-Intended for ESPN points leagues - to convert to other leagues just change the scoring calculation in (data_cleaning/calc_fpoints.py)
+Intended for ESPN points leagues - to convert to other leagues just change the scoring calculation in [this file](data_cleaning/calc_fpoints.py)
 More to come...